FloatingArrayDesign/MoorDyn/docs/starting.rst

 user space with the option -DPYTHON_WRAPPER_USERINSTALL=ON.
 You would need to edit the LD_LIBRARY_PATH environment variable afterwards.

+If you have also installed the Fortran compiler, which is usually the case in most Linux distributions, you can also compile and install the Fortran wrapper, just setting the option -DFORTRAN_WRAPPER=ON.

 Use MoorDyn in your project
 ---------------------------